Neurosurgery-Brain-Tumor-Center-DiazLab/scell/README.md

 ![Counts](Images/CountsSample.png?raw=true)

+There is also a sample data file included in the source-code , [`test_data.txt`](test_data.txt).
 To import your gene expression dataset into SCell, select **Load data** in the main window, then choose your raw gene counts file from the dialog box.

 ![MainWindow](Images/main_window1.png?raw=true)